iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Properties of Functions/Convex Function with Global Lipschitz Gradient.md

 \end{aligned}
 \tag{A2}
 $$
-See [Lipschitz Continuity](../Background/Lipschitz%20Continuity.md) for exciting results regarding mapping of this type.
+See [Local, Global Lipschitz Continuity](AMATH%20516%20Numerical%20Optimizations/Background/Local,%20Global%20Lipschitz%20Continuity.md) for exciting results regarding mapping of this type.
 Using convexity alone, it gives the following lemma.

 #### **Lemma 1 | Equivalent characterizations of Convexity**